-Exterior vehicle body color(s) are identified on the front edge of the hood or the Vehicle Certification Label or the Body Code Plate.
+Exterior vehicle body color(s) are identified on the Vehicle Certification Label or the Body Code Plate.

+The first digit of the paint code listed on the vehicle indicates the sequence of application, i.e.: P = primary coat, Q = secondary coat.
 The color names provided in the Paint and Trim Code Description chart are the same color names used on most repair product containers.